JohannesBuchner/BXA/paper.md

 Markov Chain Monte Carlo (MCMC).
 The variants include Metropolis random walks [e.g., @Dyk2001] and affine-invariant ensembles [@GoodmanWeare].
-These are difficult to initialise and/or tune, and require complicated checks of the chain convergence.
+These can be difficult to initialise and/or tune, and require complicated checks of the chain convergence to determine when to terminate the computation, and how to select good posterior samples from the chain.
 MCMC tends to be computationally costly, and difficult to parallelise.
-MCMC has limitations when models have multiple posterior peaks, which is common in the additive models typically considered in X-ray astronomy.
+MCMC has limitations when models have multiple posterior peaks.
+These are common in the additive models typically considered in X-ray astronomy when combined with data sets of low spectral quality.
-For these reasons, Bayesian X-ray analyses, as implemented in existing popular packages, is unsatisfying.
+For these reasons, Bayesian X-ray analyses, as implemented in existing popular packages, can be unsatisfying.

 BXA uses nested sampling [@Skilling2004] to efficiently generate posterior samples.
-BXA does not require custom initialisation and proposal tuning, as nested sampling performs a global scan of the parameter space.
+Nested sampling performs a global scan of the parameter space, without requiring a user-defined starting point.
-This makes it robust and easy to use in large X-ray surveys with many objects, and in cases where many models should be compared.
+This makes it robust and easy to use in large X-ray surveys with many objects, and in situations where many models should be compared.
-BXA can also be substantially more efficient than MCMC in low-dimensional settings ($d<10$).
+Nested sampling can be substantially more efficient than MCMC in low-dimensional settings ($d<10$) [@Speagle2020].
-With Bayesian inference and advanced sampling algorithms, low count data are also no longer a difficult special case.

 Comparing astrophysical models is currently primarily performed either using likelihood ratio tests (F-test) or Monte Carlo simulations to evaluate